Inedo/inedo-docs/ProGet/advanced/webhooks.md

 ### Error Handling and Debugging {#error data-title="Error Handling and Debugging"}

 ProGet will not wait for a response from the external server to continue.
-When an error does occur (either from bad HTTP status codes or network-level issues), it will be saved to ProGet's event log.
+When an error does occur (either from bad HTTP status codes or network-level issues), it will be saved to ProGet's error log.
+You can view these errors by navigating to _Administration -> Diagnostics Center_ and then click the `View Messages` button.
+There is also a Category filter to only show webhook messages.

 Note that, some errors -- such as variables being unable to be replaced, or an invalid URL -- will cause a HTTP request to not be made.